Baseball Writers' Association of America: Mission

 The organization's primary function is to work with Major League Baseball and individual teams to assure clubhouse and press-box access for BBWAA members.
 In addition, BBWAA members also elect players to the National Baseball Hall of Fame, which is the organization's most public function.
 All writers with 10 continuous years of membership in the BBWAA, plus active BBWAA membership at any time in the preceding 10 years, are eligible to vote for the Hall of Fame.
 The BBWAA also votes annually for the Kenesaw Mountain Landis Most Valuable Player Award, Cy Young Award, Jackie Robinson Rookie of the Year Award, and Manager of the Year Award in each of the two major leagues.
 The Hall of Fame also empowers the BBWAA's Historical Overview Committee, made up of 11 or 12 veteran BBWAA members, to formulate the annual ballot for the Veterans Committee.

 Considering the ready availability of television broadcasts for the majority of baseball games, plus instant access to information through the Internet, some have called into question why the BBWAA has not broadened its membership rules to include broadcasters and researchers.
 (Similar arguments were made for the inclusion of Web-based journalists, before the BBWAA added Web writers to its ranks in December 2007.)

 Others have openly questioned why the BBWAA is involved in the award and Hall of Fame voting processes at all, citing in some cases journalistic integrity and the need to remain unbiased in their coverage of newsworthy events.

-Awards voting
+Awards

+Voting

 The BBWAA's most public function is to annually vote on candidates for the National Baseball Hall of Fame.
-The Out of the Park Baseball video game gives players the chance to participate in the BBWAA's election.

-In addition, the BBWAA is responsible for voting on several annual awards in each major league, including:
+In addition, the BBWAA is responsible for voting on several annual awards in each major league which are presented annually at the New York chapter's dinner: